 6. Try the pancakes at the Blue Benn Diner.

+(Note: as of September 6th, 2020, Blue Benn Diner is permanently closed).
 Actually, try EVERYTHING at the Blue Benn Diner in Bennington.
 And whatever you get, add their famous syrup.

 7. Climb to the top of Vermont's highest peak.